mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 Our roadmap described everything we needed to do in order to ship this project.
 Remember the conference with a fixed date where our project would be announced, no matter what?

 We had six milestones.
-We absolutely had to get the first five milestones done.
+The first five milestones - we absolutely had to do them.
+There was little wiggle room.
 The last milestone was:

 > Milestone 6: Open source additional modules, like `AsyncStorage`, `Slider`, and more.

-This last milestone was perfect for cutting down scope if we were short on time.
-It was simply a long list of modules we wanted to add to the release.
+This was simply a long list of modules we wanted to add to the release.
 As the deadline approached we cut down the list aggressively.
 Our engineering manager actually pushed us to drop yet more modules.
 This was to make sure we had enough time left to properly test everything.

 Because we cut down scope, React Native for Android did not have as many modules as we had on iOS.
 This was OK.
+In the next few releases (0.12, 0.13, etc.) we added more Android modules and eventually got to feature parity with iOS.
 We released a new version every two weeks.
-In the next few releases (0.12, 0.13, etc.) we added more Android modules and eventually got to feature parity with iOS.

 #### You need a weekly meeting

 At the very start of the project we did not have a weekly meeting.
 I knew that [meetings were a huge disruption](http://paulgraham.com/makersschedule.html) so I wanted to help my teammates by not introducing another meeting.
-As I learned the hard way, not having a weekly meeting was a bad idea.
+As I learned the hard way, not having a weekly meeting was a very bad idea.
 The lack of the meeting meant it was difficult for us to stay in sync and "pull in the same direction".

 So I set up the meeting.
-It was very simple: At the start of the meeting, I would share my screen showing the current state of the Roadmap.
+It was simple: At the start of the meeting, I would share my screen showing the current state of the Roadmap.
 We would talk about blockers, dependencies, and figure out what to do next.

 That simple weekly meeting helped us so much!
 More than that.
 It was crucial for the success of the project.